 We recommend visiting the Prepare for EU Exit government website, which holds all the latest advice for individuals, UK nationals in the EU, EU nationals in the UK and businesses.

-There will be no change to the rights and status of EEA and Swiss nationals currently living in the UK until 30 June 2021 or 31 December 2020 if the UK leaves the EU without a deal.
+There will be no change to the rights and status of EEA and Swiss nationals currently living in the UK until 31 December 2020 if the UK leaves the EU without a deal.
 To continue living, working and studying in the UK, EU Nationals are encouraged to apply to the EU Settlement Scheme.